nothowstorygoes/nhsg-utility-box/README.md

 - **Frontend**: [React.js](https://reactjs.org/)
 - **Hosting**: [Vercel](https://vercel.com/)

-## How to Use

-### JSON Visualizer

-1. Paste your JSON data into the provided text area.
-2. Click on "Format JSON" to view it in a structured, readable format.

-### PNG to ICO Converter

-1. Upload a PNG image.
-2. Click "Convert to ICO" and download the generated ICO file.

-### Manifest Generator

-1. Enter your app’s details (name, icons, start URL, etc.).
-2. Click "Generate" to download the `manifest.json` file.

 ## Contributing

 Contributions are welcome!
 Please fork this repository and submit a pull request.